Limnoscelis: Paleobiology

 In its earliest descriptions by Williston, Limnoscelis was characterized as a slow but nonetheless powerful animal.
 Poor ossification of the cranium, along with its short limbs and flattened tail, suggest that it likely had an aquatic or semiaquatic lifestyle.
 Williston hypothesized that Limnoscelis might have used the water to hide from predators, or look to for food.
 Alfred Sherwood Romer suggested that this might be a retention of an ancestral semiaquatic lifestyle found in amphibians, which might have also been retained in some early pelycosaurs.
 However, other studies have suggested a significantly more terrestrial lifestyle for Limnoscelis, based on relatively well-ossified portions of its post-cranial skeleton.
+In 2025, Gordon et al. recovered Limnoscelis as a terrestrial taxon.

 Despite its long conical teeth indicating a carnivorous diet, Williston doubted that Limnoscelis could have been a predator, as he believed its short, robust limbs made it too slow to pursue prey.
 Instead, he hypothesized that Limnoscelis might have fed on invertebrates.
 However, Romer argued that Limnoscelis could have been a successful semiaquatic predator, comparing its anatomy with that of known aquatic predators like crocodilians and phytosaurs.
 Several subsequent analyses have agreed with Romer's argument, and most studies agree that Limnoscelis most likely had a predatory lifestyle.
 This differs significantly from most other diadectomorphs, particularly the family Diadectidae, which were herbivorous.